jaheba/stuff/communicating_intent.md

 Rust is an elegant language, that is quite different from many other popular languages.
 For example, instead of using classes and inheritance, Rust has a trait-based system.
 However I believe, that many programmers new to Rust (including myself) are unfamiliar with common Rust patterns.

-In this post, I want to discuss the *newtype*-pattern, as well as the `From` and `Input` traits , which help with conversion between types.
+In this post, I want to discuss the *newtype*-pattern, as well as the `From` and `Into` traits , which help with conversion between types.

 ---